ephiot/collection2openapi/README.md

-# postman-openapi-converter
+# collection2openapi

+This app is an API collection converter for OpenAPI specification, the purpouse of this project is to use one solution for many cases.

+Currently it only supports Postman and Insomnia (V4) collections format.

-This app uses postman-to-openapi(https://joolfe.github.io/postman-to-openapi/) convert Postman collection + environment + globals into OpenAPI JSON (for use with swagger AppScan for example).
+This app uses postman-to-openapi (https://joolfe.github.io/postman-to-openapi/) to convert Postman collection + environment + globals into OpenAPI JSON (for use with swagger AppScan for example).

+This app uses insomnia-oas-converter (https://github.com/codeasashu/insomnia-oas-converter) to convert Insomnia collection V4 into OpenAPI JSON (for use with swagger AppScan for example).

 ## Installation